d-m-wilson/AdvancedTimer/README.md

 ```

 #### Release Notes
+* Version 1.0.2-alpha5:
+  * After much wailing and gnashing of teeth, I finally fixed the crash-on-startup bug on iOS!
 * Version 1.0.2.0-alpha2:
   * Resolved issue with the nuspec file which resulted in a build error for Android client projects
 * Version 1.0.2.0-alpha: